-- An intravenous (IV) line will be started in your hand or arm.
+- A healthcare professional will start an intravenous (IV) line in your hand or arm.

-- You will be connected to an EKG machine with leads that stick to your skin and a blood pressure cuff will be placed on your arm.
+- A nurse will connect you to an ECG machine with leads that stick to your skin and a blood pressure cuff will be placed on your arm.

 - You will lie flat on a table in the procedure room.

-- The radioactive tracer will be injected into the vein to "tag" the red blood cells.
+- Your doctor will inject the radioactive tracer into the vein to "tag" the red blood cells.
 You will probably not feel anything when the tracer is given.

 - As another option, a small amount of blood may be withdrawn from your vein so that it may be tagged with the tracer.
 The tracer will be added to the blood and will be absorbed into the red blood cells, then the blood will be returned into your vein through the IV.

-- During the procedure, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.
+- During the test, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.

-- The gamma camera will be positioned over you as you lie on the table and will track the progress of the tagged red blood cells through your heart.
+- Your doctor will position the gamma camera over you as you lie on the table and will track the progress of the tagged red blood cells through your heart.

 - The gamma camera will record images of your heart as it pumps the tagged blood cells through your body.